A3107/Project_Todoapp_Cipherschools/README.md

 This is a sample react todo app done step-by-step.
 This sample app was a part of react workshop.

-You can check the slides [here](https://speakerdeck.com/kabirbaidhya/frontend-development-with-react).

-Check the demo hosted on heroku https://simplest-react-todo-app.herokuapp.com/.

 ## Instructions

 First clone this repository.